Seven Dividend-paying Defense Stocks Serving the U.S. Army and Shareholders

 Seven Dividend-paying Defense Stocks Serving the U.S. Army: Hexcel

 Hexcel’s top 10 programs by revenues represent about 56% of sales for its Space and Defense business segment.
-Key programs include the F-35 joint strike fighter, or JSF, Sikorsky CH53K King Stallion, V-22 Osprey tilt rotor aircraft, UH60M Blackhawk, AH-64 Apache, A400M military transport, European Fighter Aircraft (Typhoon), F/A-18E/F (Hornet), Rafale fighter jet, and MH90 Enforcer.
+Key programs include the F-35 joint strike fighter, Sikorsky CH53K King Stallion, V-22 Osprey tilt rotor aircraft, UH60M Blackhawk, AH-64 Apache, A400M military transport, European Fighter Aircraft (Typhoon), F/A-18E/F (Hornet), Rafale fighter jet and MH90 Enforcer.

 BoA Global Research placed a buy recommendation on Hexcel.
-The investment firm placed a $70 price objective on the stock.
+The investment firm assigned a $70 per share price objective to the stock.

 Jim Woods, a seasoned stock picker and the leader of the Bullseye Stock Trader advisory service, recommends stocks and options that include defense investments.
 Woods, who concurrently heads the Intelligence Report investment newsletter, is a former Army paratrooper who has invested in defense stocks profitably.
-Woods recently recommended the stock and options in a traditional defense investment.
+Woods has been bullish on selected companies in the industry and recently recommended the stock and options of a traditional defense investment.

 Paul Dykewicz meets with Jim Woods, head of Bullseye Stock Trader.